Variables¶

 and LastObject

 .
-If an action returns some value then it is assigned to LastResult
+If an action returns a value, it is assigned to LastResult

 .
 LastObject

-is effectively an alias to the last used object in Object column.
+is effectively an alias to the last used object in the Object column.

 Flow | Type | Object | Action | ParamName | ParamType | ParamValue |